An introduction to RabbitMQ - What is RabbitMQ?

 3) If your application is using a proprietary protocol for communicating, it is possible to develop a custom plugin to connect to any such services.

 As the above examples demonstrate, there is hardly anything that RabbitMQ can’t communicate with.
 But as with anything in life, it has a price.
 Although configuring RabbitMQ is mostly straightforward, sometimes the mere number of features can be overwhelming.
 If you face any problems with designing, implementing or supporting your RabbitMQ brokers, reach out to our expert team here.
+Or, if you’d like to kick start your career in one of the most in-demand technologies sign up for our 3-day RabbitMQ training course.

 Want an intuitive system that makes monitoring and maintenance of your RabbitMQ easy?
 Get your free 45 day trial of WombatOAM now.